 The Goldfields region has always been an integral part of the Western Australian story of enterprise, industry and opportunity.
 Today, Kalgoorlie and the Eastern Goldfields contribute around $19 billion to the State’s economy each year, mining the critical minerals and rare earths that underpin the technologies at the heart of the global clean energy transition, including electric vehicles, solar panels, and wind turbines.

-As Western Australia (WA) decarbonises its energy systems and builds a more diverse, more resilient economy, the region will continue to play a vital role in shaping our State’s future - supported by new energy infrastructure to power its growth.
+As Western Australia decarbonises its energy systems and builds a more diverse, more resilient economy, the region will continue to play a vital role in shaping our State’s future - supported by new energy infrastructure to power its growth.

 To help support energy resilience in the region and power a more diverse and resilient local economy, the State Government has committed $150 million toward the development of a Vanadium Battery Energy Storage System (VBESS) in Kalgoorlie.
-Once complete, the 50 megawatt/500 megawatt-hour battery will be capable of discharging for up to ten hours, helping to integrate more renewable generation into the grid, strengthen system stability, and support the development of a cleaner, more resilient energy system for Western Australia.
+Once complete, the 50 megawatt, 500 megawatt-hour battery will be capable of discharging for up to ten hours, helping to integrate more renewable generation into the grid, strengthen system stability, and support the development of a cleaner, more resilient energy system for Western Australia.

 Expression of Interest